Multiline Strategies¶

 Why Multiline Matters¶

-- Batch systems may wrap related log entries between explicit boundary markers
+Batch systems may wrap related log entries between explicit boundary markers like

 BEGIN/END.